Master's program

 - model and analyze different safety architectures

-Learning outcomes related to the program objectives:
+Learning outcomes in relation to the program objectives:

-- Acquire in-depth knowledge in mathematical-scientific areas
+- Acquire in-depth knowledge of electrical engineering fundamentals

 - Recognize and classify complex electrical engineering and interdisciplinary tasks